 Tales of ghosts and ghostly apparitions form a rich vein in the folklore of Brittany although, in the Breton tradition, there was once no significant separation between the living and the dead; both were seen as dwelling in two discrete worlds that were in perpetual relation with one another.
-While the dead might have been feared, so too was a lightning storm, and people were no more surprised to hear the sound of the dead rustling the fallen leaves as they walked than they were to hear the lark sing.
+While the dead might have been feared, so too was a lightning storm; people were no more surprised to hear the sound of the dead rustling the fallen leaves as they walked than they were to hear the lark sing.

 It was traditionally believed that the dead were doomed to return to the land of the living three times.
 The souls of the damned were thought lost forever, confined to Hell for eternity although sometimes a soul might fleetingly return to the land of the living to reproach a loved one, beseeching them to change their ways in order to avoid a particular fate.
 Similarly, those who had secured salvation and a place in Heaven stayed there, rarely visiting the corporeal world.
 However, a few legends do contain spirits who seem to have returned from Heaven for the sole purpose of guiding or protecting the story’s hero or heroine through the myriad perils that are placed in the way of their quest.

 In the Brittany of yesteryear, the dead were never far removed from the living but it was commonly held that the veil of separation between the living and the dead was at its most vulnerable on those solemn days when the dead of each locality congregated, namely; the eve of Midsummer’s Day, Christmas Eve and the eve of All Saints’ Day.
-On these nights, the dead wandered freely in the land of the living, returning to their former homes and haunts.
+On these nights, after vespers, the dead wandered freely in the land of the living, returning to their former homes and haunts.
 On Halloween, the table was especially covered with a white cloth and food was left for the dead to enjoy overnight.
 The household would retire early so that they would not chance to see the dead feasting as any interaction with the dead was to be avoided.

 If one was foolhardy enough to be abroad during the hours of darkness, certain activities were ill advised.
 For instance, it was said to be dangerous to whistle at night as it attracted demons as well as the dead and there is a tale from Upper Brittany that relates how a man travelling home one night whistled, to keep up his spirits, only to hear a distant echo of his tune.
 However, his ears soon distinguished that the echo was nothing of the kind; the tune being whistled back to him was clearer, sharper and getting steadily closer.
 Thinking someone was playing a trick on him, our nocturnal wanderer was struck dumb with terror when he discovered the Devil himself on his tail.